KusumaKrish15/Comic-Database-Service/docs/api/Get-comics-paperback.md

 # Get all comic trade paperback books or a trade paperback book by title

-Lists all comic trade paperback books in the collection or a specific comic trade paperback book by title.
+Use the endpoints below to list all comic trade paperback books in the collection or a specific comic trade paperback book by title.

 ## Method